 In this unit, you learnt the about library automation which is refer to as the process or application of computer into basic library routine.
 The unit also discussed an Integrated Library System (ILS) also known as Library Management System (LMS) which forms the core of library automation.
 You were made to understand that the library system is integrated when it shares common databases to perform basic functions of library operations.
 Integrated Library System (ILS) are considered the brains of library automation, and they typically consist of several separate but interconnected modules: A typical integrated Library System must consist of modules that cover the basic library operations and routines.
 This includes; acquisition module, cataloguing module, circulation module, serial management.
-Also, you learnt the benefit or rationale behind library operation, saving cost of operation and duplication of work and enhanced decision making process.
+Also, you learnt the benefit or rationale behind library operation which includes; enhancing efficiency and effectiveness in the library operation, saving cost of operation and duplication of work and enhanced decision making process.